sekodev/CoronaSDK-SublimeText/README.md

 ## Thanks

-Many thanks to the Corona users who have provided feedback and suggestions to make Corona Editor even better.
+Many thanks to the Solar2D users who have provided feedback and suggestions to make Corona Editor even better.
 Particular thanks to _personalnadir_, _develephant_, _givemeyourgits_ and _landoncope_ for their contributions and help.